mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/pills/just_enough_git.md

 ; git pull
 ```

-## Fork a repository to your Github account
+## Fork a repository to your GitHub account

 [Follow this
 guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo)